Auto Care Association: History

 Formerly known as the Automotive Aftermarket Industry Association (AAIA), the organization was established in July 1999 upon the consolidation of the Automotive Parts and Accessories Association (APAA) and the Automotive Service Industry Association (ASIA).
 Their name was changed to Auto Care Association in 2014.
-Bill Hanvey currently leads Auto Care Association as president and CEO.
-The association’s board of directors consists of 13 members, as of 2022.
+Bill Hanvey currently serves as president and CEO of the Auto Care Association.
+The association’s 2024-2025 board of directors consists of 13 members.

 Communities

-The Auto Care Association works as an umbrella organization serving corners of the auto care industry through its professional communities and groups.
+The Auto Care Association serves as an umbrella organization, supporting various corners of the auto care industry through its professional communities and groups.
 These include the Automotive Warehouse Distributors Association (AWDA), the Car Care Professionals Network (CCPN), the Filter Manufacturers Community (FMC), the Heavy Duty Distribution Association (HDDA), the Import Vehicle Community, the Manufacturers’ Representatives, the Paint, Body & Equipment Specialists (PBES), Tool & Equipment, and the Upholstery & Trim International (Trim), communities.

 In addition, the Auto Care Association supports secondary communities that enhances the individual development of members from primary communities.
 The secondary communities include the Automotive Content Professionals Network (ACPN), Women in Auto Care, and the Young Auto Care Network Group (YANG).